School Without Walls (Washington, D.C.): Campus

 The School Without Walls facility, historically known as the Ulysses S. Grant School, is located in the Foggy Bottom neighborhood.

-The building was badly deteriorated before being taken over by School Without Walls.
+The building was in poor condition before being taken over by School Without Walls.
 There was extensive water damage throughout the school, the brick facade needed to be repainted, and the slate roof was steadily losing its shingles.
 On February 13, 2006, the D.C.
-City Council and the George Washington University Board of Trustees approved a deal for $12 million to renovate and expand the school building in exchange for the transfer of the school's rear parking lot property to the university.
+City Council and the George Washington University Board of Trustees approved a $12 million deal to renovate and expand the school building in exchange for the transfer of the school's rear parking lot to the university.

-The old facade was kept intact while the inside was renovated and remodeled.
+The old facade was kept intact while the interior was renovated.
 A new building was added as an additional wing to accommodate increasing enrollment.